 - Havener’s Fish n’ Chips – a central place to get your takeaway traditional fish and chips

 - The Cornish Bakery – you can’t visit Cornwall without having a Cornish pasty!
 We liked the choice of fillings in this small café on Fore Street

 - Brown Sugar Café is a small, friendly place to pick up your morning coffee or a tasty treat

 Where to stay

 For the ultimate treat in Fowey book yourself into Fowey Hall Hotel.
 It’s part of the Luxury Family Hotels group, and they really have thoughts of everything to make your trip special.
-From 2 hours childcare a day, to kid-friendly breakfasts and evening supper times, an indoor swimming pool and fun garden, it’s a perfect place to kick back and relax and enjoy spectacular views.
+From two hours childcare a day, to kid-friendly breakfasts, children’s supper times and baby-listening, an indoor swimming pool and fun garden, it’s a perfect place to kick back, relax and enjoy spectacular views.

-If you prefer to self-cater then Fowey is full to brim with cottages for every budget.
-We found a great little two-bed place on AirBnB which had a terrace overlooking the town.
+If you prefer to self-cater then Fowey is has cottages available for every budget.
+We found a great little two-bed, dog-friendly place on AirBnB which has a terrace overlooking the town.

-On our next trip to Fowey (there will almost certainly be one next year) will probably include renting either stand-up paddleboards or kayaks and exploring the smaller tributaries off the River Fowey a little more.
+On our next trip to Fowey we will probably try to rent either stand-up paddleboards or kayaks and explore the smaller tributaries off the River Fowey a little more.